-In section \ref{sec-hg} we will recall the concept of hypergraph and then in section \ref{sec-related} we will review the literature on various ways of generalizing PageRank to hypergraphs.
-Afterwards in section \ref{sec-multimodalnets} we will present our own generalisation of PageRank to multimodal networks that we will call \emph{MuMoRank} and we will present our major result on authority flow in such networks.
-In section \ref{sec-examples} we will illustrate the introduced concept of MuMoRank with a numerical example.
+This paper is structured as follows: Section \ref{sec:pagerank} presents a brief introduction to PageRank idea.
+In section \ref{sec-hg} we recall the concept of hypergraphs and then in section \ref{sec-related} we will review the literature on various ways of generalizing PageRank to hypergraphs.
+Afterwards in section \ref{sec-multimodalnets} we present our own generalisation of PageRank to multimodal networks that we will call \emph{MuMoRank} and we present our major result on authority flow in such networks.
 Section \ref{sec-conclusions} contains some final remarks.